 Working out whether you can afford to build your own home is the first major step in self-building.
 But with so much to account for and with so many factors that might impact the price, it’s not an easy question to answer.
 Here are some tips to help get you started.

 Before you go full steam ahead, remember that building a house is an investment.
 That means, all being well, you should be creating value as well as spending money.
-It’s possible to generate a profit of up to 15% to 30% from building your own house.

 What can I afford to build?